“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “What–?”
 Sairek hesitated, unsure of how to even respond to that.
 He could feel Cyial and Nayleen watching them both uneasily.
 Varhi’s look was a little… strange, though Sairek couldn’t place what was disconcerting about it.

 Varhi didn’t wait for Sairek to give him an actual answer as he turned back around, cupping one of the crystals with his left hand.
 “I understand that it isn’t my place to decide what ‘justice’ is for everyone else, nor do I want to.
 I’ve done what I did because I disagreed with the justice system.
-It’s supposed to be there to protect good people and punish bad guys, but there’s so many false positives, that it’s almost pointless.
+It’s supposed to be there to protect good people and punish bad guys, or at least, that's the perception.
+But there’s so many false positives, bad people always rise to power who abuse the system of that justice, and fines exist only to punish the poor.
+With the way it is now, it’s almost pointless.
 The morality of our society isn’t so black and white as everyone would like to believe… You however are in a unique position where you can force everyone to follow your view of ‘justice’ however you see fit.
 Whether you or they like it or not.”

 Sairek was beginning to feel a feeling in the pit of his stomach.
 He wasn’t entirely sure, but he believed he was beginning to understand the point Varhi was starting to get across.
 “That is my responsibility one day, but that isn’t my place now.
 I still have time to decide what ‘justice’ means to me.
 For now though, my belief is that everyone should have a chance and a fair trial, which means I need to hear their side of the story before I start making any assumptions about them.”